 This curved-blade saber sword is reminiscent of a sword you might see a pirate carry.
 This, of course, means it's the ideal balloon sword to make at any pirate-themed party.
 It might look a little complicated, but the twists are very basic.

 Basic Balloon Sword

 This basic balloon sword is easy to create, even if you're a beginner with balloon sculpture.
 It requires just one balloon.
 Plus, you can construct a lot of these swords in little time, so they're ideal for big crowds.

-Here's a sword that is drastically different from the other balloon swords.
+Here's a sword that is drastically different from most other balloon swords.
 Although it might look a little complicated, this saber-style sword is actually among the easiest balloon sculptures to make.
-It's another option that is ideal for beginners to practice with before going on to other, more complicated techniques.
+It's a good option for beginners to practice with before going on to other more complicated techniques.

-Super Sword Balloon
+Super Balloon Sword

 This colorful balloon sword is made of two balloons instead of one.
 Kids will really like it because it's bigger and multicolored than a basic balloon sword, and it's not all that difficult to make despite its intimidating appearance.
 Just be sure that you're familiar with basic balloon twists before embarking on this project.